Mad-Zoo-Events/solarflare/README.md

 ### Registration of Servers

 This system can be used to cater a large number of Minecraft server instances at the same time.
-Thus, each instance needs to have the Eyecandy plugin installed and the Candyshop service must know the address of each instance.
+Thus, each instance needs to have the Eyecandy plugin installed and Solarflare must know the address of each instance.

 To automate this process, each Eyecandy plugin will register itself at the Go service when it starts up by sending it's network address.
 The Go service maintains a list of registered servers and distributes traffic to all servers this way.